yext/answers-search-ui/README.md

 When using multiple vertical searches in a universal search, the navigation ordering will be automatically updated based on the search results.
 By default, tabs that do not fit in the container will go inside a dropdown menu.

-Tab configurations should be provided in initial configuration.
+Tab configurations should be provided in initial configuration. // TODO ugh this is true for now

 ```html